ADV - Advertising

 Addresses what makes a mass-mediated message persuasive by reviewing theories of mass communication and persuasion, consumer information-processing, and advertising effectiveness measures.
 3 undergraduate hours.
 No graduate credit.
 Prerequisite: ADV 281.

-ADV 495 Internship Seminar credit: 0 to 1 Hours.
+ADV 495 Internship Seminar credit: 1 Hour.

 Seminar based on internship experience.
 Offered for College of Media students who complete an approved professional, industry related internship.
 1 undergraduate hour.
 1 graduate hour.
 Approved for S/U grading only.
 May be repeated in the same term to a maximum of 2 undergraduate hours or 2 graduate hours.
 May be repeated in subsequent terms to a maximum of 3 undergraduate hours or 3 graduate hours.
 Prerequisite: Consent of instructor.